drbrodix/BaosMini/BaosMini/doxyReadme.md

 ### Serial Connection
-Before everything else, a SerialConnection object should be created, which serves as a means to send data to, and recieve data from the connected BAOS device.
+Before everything else, a SerialConnection object should be created, which serves as a means to send data to, and receive data from the connected BAOS device.

     // Simply create a SerialConnection object, with a string
     // of the name of the serial interface passed as a parameter